 We currently have openings for Research Assistants at two different levels.
 The Research II positions are appropriate for recent graduates with a Bachelor’s degree and less than two years of work experience.
 The Research III positions are appropriate for candidates with a Master’s degree and several years of work experience.
 The Research III candidates will be expected to take a more independent role managing and completing research projects.

-We are a highly collaborative and interactive lab group in which multiple lab members work together on all of our research projects.
-We make a specific point to involve all of our lab […]
+We are a highly collaborative and interactive lab group in which multiple lab members work together on all of our research projects. […]